 Broccoli is part of the cruciferous vegetable family alongside brussels sprouts, cauliflower, cabbages, bok choy amongst others.
 Broccoli is the plural of the Italian word “broccolo” which translates to “the flowering crest of a cabbage.”
 Like most children I disliked broccoli growing up and did not fathom how anyone would willingly consume this green plant.
 Fast forward to a couple years later and I can’t get enough of it.
 Whether you choose to have it grilled, steamed, sautéed, roasted, in form of a soup or even raw broccoli is a hearty and tasty vegetable that packs an insane nutritional punch.
-The nutritional value of broccoli makes it one of the green vegetables that deserves to be at the top of your grocery list when shopping or when just thinking about green vegetables.
+The nutritional value of broccoli makes it one of the green vegetables that deserves to be at the top of your grocery list when shopping or when just thinking about green vegetables for juicing.
 Here is why:

 Reasons to Eat Broccoli